hasii2011/ogl/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 𝓟 𝓨 𝓤 𝓣 stands for Python UML Tool.
-This is the external graphical data model for Pyut that allows for external plugin development;
+This is the external graphical shapes module for Pyut that allows for external plugin development;

-This depends on pyutmodel
+This project depends on pyutmodel and wxPython